caglardursun/MyQtTryouts/README.md

 ```

-* If you wanna use it with vscode, make sure you've installed cmake extension
 * The source file and folder should be updated wrt. cmake build output inside of the build folder compile_commands.json file